Rasie1/c-of-x/README.md

-Warning: this document is under heavy development right now
+Warning: this document is under heavy development right now.

 # Welcome to c(x)